lemaster1/Time-Series-with-ARIMA-Models-Predicting-Top-5-Chicago-Zip-Codes-to-Invest/README.md

 ```

 # Conclusion
 We analyzed the Chicago housing market historical data for the last 22 years.
-That historical data and graphs are part of this technical workbook.
+The historical data and the graphs are part of this technical workbook.

-We created 3 datasets:  Train, Test & Predictions.
+There are 3 datasets:  Train, Test & Predictions.
 The training data is used to build our forecast models.
-The test data is used as a comparison to the trained data to know how well our model has performed.
-Finally we make predictions based on the successful model iteration.
-Based upon our model findings, we recommend the following zip codes:
+The test data is used as a comparison to the trained data to know how well models performed.
+Finally, made predictions based on the successful model iterations.
+Based upon our model findings, the following zip codes are recommended:

     1) 60618 (42.11%)
     2) 60640 (38.23%)